philthompson10/sip/docs/abi_14.rst

     This is the enum that defines the different event types.

+.. cpp:enumerator:: sipEventWrappingInstance

+    This event is triggered before a C struct, C++ class or mapped type is wrapped allow the bindings to replace it with something else (eg. a proxy).

+    A handler has the following signature.

+    int handler(const :c:type:`sipTypeDef` \*td, void \*cpp)

+        *td* is the generated type definition of the type of the instance.

+        *cpp* is the address of the instance.

+        The address of the instance that will actually be wrapped is returned.
+        This will be ``NULL``, and an exception raised, if there was an error.

 .. cpp:enumerator:: sipEventWrappedInstance

-    This event is triggered whenever a C/C++ instance that is created by C/C++ (and not by Python) is wrapped.
-The handler is passed a ``void *`` which is the address of the C/C++ instance.
+    This event is triggered whenever a C struct or C++ class that is created by C/C++ (and not by Python) is wrapped.

+    A handler has the following signature.

+    int handler(const :c:type:`sipTypeDef` \*td, void \*cpp)

+        *td* is the generated type definition of the type of the instance.

+        *cpp* is the address of the instance.

+        0 is returned if there was no error.  -1 is returned, and an exception raised, if there was an error.

+.. cpp:enumerator:: sipEventFinalisingType

+    This event is triggered as the Python type object of a C struct or C++ class is being finalised.

+    A handler has the following signature.

+    int handler(const :c:type:`sipTypeDef` \*td, :c:type:`PyObject` \*dict)

+        *td* is the generated type definition of the type.

+        *dict* is the type's dictionary which may be updated by the handler.

+        0 is returned if there was no error.  -1 is returned, and an exception raised, if there was an error.

 .. cpp:enumerator:: sipEventCollectingWrapper

     This event is triggered whenever a Python wrapper object is being garbage collected.

+    A handler has the following signature.

+    int handler(const :c:type:`sipTypeDef` \*td, :c:type:`sipSimpleWrapper` \*sw)

+        *td* is the generated type definition of the type of the instance.

-The handler is passed a pointer to the :c:type:`sipSimpleWrapper` object that is the Python wrapper object being garbage collected.
+        *sw* is the Python wrapper object being garbage collected.

+        0 is returned if there was no error.  -1 is returned, and an exception raised, if there was an error.

+.. cpp:enumerator:: sipEventPySubclassCreated

+    This event is triggered whenever a Python subclass of a C++ class is created.

+    A handler has the following signature.

+    int handler(const :c:type:`sipTypeDef` \*td, :c:type:`sipWrapper` \*w)

+        *td* is the generated type definition of the type of the instance.

+        *w* is the Python wrapper object that has been created.

+        0 is returned if there was no error.  -1 is returned, and an exception raised, if there was an error.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)